elisaxchen/elisaxchen.github.io/_pages/Research.md

 “Shades of School Leadership: Skin Color Demographics among Superintendents” with Anjali Adukia and Rachel White

-“Colorism and Education in Ghana” with Anjali Adukia, Esther Duflo, and Pascaline Dupas (Data collection completed)
+“Colorism and Education in Ghana” with Anjali Adukia, Esther Duflo, and Pascaline Dupas (Data Collection Completed)